-For some manufacturers the capacitance is a negative thing.
+For some manufacturers, capacitance is a negative thing.
 But when it comes to sound, this is one of the biggest tricks to getting the tone they want.

 When it comes to the JJ tubes, they have been known to be darker sounding.
-And this is what has helped them become a favorite to those players that appreciate something darker and warmer.
+And this is what has helped them become a favorite to those players.
+They appreciate something darker and warmer.

 Does A Lower Gain 12AX7 sound Warmer?

-Some people believe that using a lower gain 12AX7 will affect the warmth of the tube.
-Some people have even gone to the extent of swapping to a 12AU7.
-But we do not recommend this!
+Some people believe that using a lower gain version of 12AX7 will affect the warmth of the tube.
+Some people have even gone to the extent of swapping to a 12AT7.
+But we do not recommend this in every situation!

 Lower gain 12AX7 tubes do not necessarily provide a warmer sound.
 Sometimes the high saturation of a distorted tone creates harmonics that increase warmth.

-We feel that you will have better results with trying different brands than seeking lower gain 12AX7 tubes.
+You will have better results by trying different brands.
+Instead of seeking lower gain 12AX7 tubes.
 While there are different variations, like a 12AX7 A and B, only the gain of the output changes.
 And so it is best to experiment with different tube brands and let your ears decide what is warm and dark.

 What Role Does the Amplifier Play In Warmth?